 2. HBT: Hydrogen and methane are gas productions from colonic anaerobic bacterial fermentation of carbohydrates used in this test as the substrate for fermentation (eg, glucose or lactulose).
 These gases can then be measured in exhaled breath using gas chromatography.
 In patients with SIBO bacteria present in the small intestine produce a premature rise in the concentration of hydrogen, methane, or both following the intake of glucose or lactulose.

 Breath testing to measure hydrogen and methane concentrations after the intake of glucose or lactulose as substrates is a noninvasive and relatively inexpensive tool to diagnose SIBO.
 There is, however, a lack of standardization regarding indications and methodology for testing as well as interpretation of results.
-A recent North American consensus has proposed a rise ≥20 ppm from baseline in hydrogen concentration and ≥10 ppm in methane concentration using a glucose or lactulose substrate for the diagnosis of SIBO, although the characteristics of these tests are unclear and likely poor.Evidence 2Low Quality of Evidence (low confidence that we know true effects of the intervention).
+A recent North American consensus has proposed a rise ≥20 ppm from baseline in hydrogen concentration within 90 minutes or ≥10 ppm at any moment of the test in methane concentration using a glucose or lactulose substrate for the diagnosis of SIBO, which is different than the Rome protocol (50 g glucose, >12 ppm hydrogen and methane increase after glucose), although the characteristics of these tests are unclear and likely poor.Evidence 2Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to inconsistency, indirectness, and publication bias.
 Rezaie A, Buresi M, Lembo A, et al. Hydrogen and Methane-Based Breath Testing in Gastrointestinal Disorders: The North American Consensus.
 Am J Gastroenterol.
 2017 May;112(5):775-784. doi: 10.1038/ajg.2017.46.
 Epub 2017 Mar 21.
 PubMed PMID: 28323273; PubMed Central PMCID: PMC5418558.
 The sensitivity and specificity of HBT is variable, with studies reporting a sensitivity range from 31% to 68% and a specificity range from 44% to 100%.
 When using glucose as a substrate, HBT is more specific but not as sensitive, as glucose is absorbed mainly in the proximal bowel and can therefore miss distal SIBO.
 On the other hand, the lactulose breath test is more sensitive than specific, but lactulose is an osmotic laxative, which accelerates transit and may lead to false-positive results and overtreatment.

 3. Laboratory tests: There is no specific laboratory test to diagnose SIBO.
 Indirect findings may be macrocytic anemia, hypoalbuminemia, and other abnormalities depending on clinical manifestations and target organ damage.

-4. Radiography of the GI tract: Radiographs may reveal impaired intestinal passage or anatomical defects (eg, diverticulum, duplication, “blind loop,” intestinal stricture).
+4. Radiography of the GI tract is not routinely performed.
+Radiographs may reveal impaired intestinal passage or anatomical defects (eg, diverticulum, duplication, “blind loop,” intestinal stricture).

 Other causes of chronic diarrhea (see Diarrhea).

-SIBO often presents with other concomitant conditions, such as celiac disease or IBS, or after a GI surgery.
+SIBO often presents with other concomitant conditions such as functional GI disorders, diabetes, celiac disease, or IBS, or after a GI surgery.
 Concomitant celiac disease and SIBO commonly manifest as a lack of an adequate response to a gluten-free diet.
 In patients with other underlying diseases, like Crohn disease or pancreatitis, SIBO may present as unexplained clinical deterioration.
+Patients with IBS with predominant constipation (IBS-C) have higher risk of methane-dominant SIBO than patients with IBS with predominant diarrhea (IBS-D) or those with inflammatory bowel disease.

 1. Treatment of the underlying diseases or correcting factors promoting bacterial overgrowth: This is the most important part of SIBO treatment.
 However, because it is not always possible to completely control the underlying condition, the risk of recurrence remains high.